qbradq/cubit/README.md

-# cubit
+# Cubit
-Cube-shaped world written in Golang
+A cube-shaped world written in Golang.